peteqian/A-Star-CPP-Testing/README.md

 > int main(int argc, char **argv)

 ## Windows
+1. The executable of the test program is built in build/test.
+Progream DOES read from build/test directory for any test data.
+2. The files in the home directory are just for static test data to remove annoying randomness involved in generating the test data for debugging the test case functionality.
+This should not be tested in the final production.
-1. If you're working VSCode, there is a play button on the bottom.
+3. If you're working VSCode, there is a play button on the bottom.

 ## Unix
 1. Ensure you have saved your source code files.
 2. Run the make command in the build directory
 > $ cd ./build && make
+3. For any test data, the program DOES NOT read from build/test directory for any test data AND MUST READ FROM build/
 3. Then run the program
 > ./build/test/SimTests